Lisa Cuddy: Storylines

 Cuddy questions whether House has a romantic interest in her when he interrupts her repeatedly during a blind date.
 When Wilson takes Cuddy to the theatre and later to an art exhibition, House intervenes in an attempt to prevent Cuddy from becoming Wilson's fourth wife.
 In Season 5, Cuddy reveals that she is adopting a baby girl, to be named Joy, and then is devastated when the birth-mother decides to keep the baby.
 House consoles her, and the two share a passionate kiss.
 Cuddy professes not to want a relationship with House but is touched when he has her old desk from medical school brought out of storage for her when her office is renovated.
 In episode "Joy to the World", Cuddy becomes a foster mother and potential adoptive mother to a baby girl she names Rachel.
 She initially struggles with motherhood, revealing to Wilson that she feels nothing for Rachel but soon begins to bond with her.
-In episode "Under My Skin", Cuddy helps House detox from Vicodin; and the two sleep together.
+In the episode "Under My Skin", Cuddy helps House detox from Vicodin; and the two sleep together.
 In the following episode, the Season 5 finale "Both Sides Now", this is revealed to have been a hallucination on House's part: in reality, he spent the evening alone and is suffering from psychiatric problems as a result of Vicodin and emotional trauma.